robertorcosta/azure-docs.pt-br/articles/iot-edge/troubleshoot.md

 ms.topic: conceptual
 ms.service: iot-edge
 services: iot-edge
-ms.custom: seodec18
-ms.openlocfilehash: 61c75c011ce25c3c7238ec75cf5ed579e677531f
+ms.openlocfilehash: cc05d820a409500e66e2525654954e4dddf48e4b
-ms.sourcegitcommit: c79aa93d87d4db04ecc4e3eb68a75b349448cd17
+ms.sourcegitcommit: 12d902e78d6617f7e78c062bd9d47564b5ff2208
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 09/18/2019
+ms.lasthandoff: 11/24/2019
-ms.locfileid: "71091382"
+ms.locfileid: "74457252"
 ---
 # <a name="common-issues-and-resolutions-for-azure-iot-edge"></a>Problemas comuns e resoluções para o Azure IoT Edge

 Se você tiver problemas com o Azure IoT Edge no seu ambiente, use este artigo como um guia para a solução desses problemas.

-## <a name="run-the-iotedge-check-command"></a>Executar o comando ' check ' do iotedge
+## <a name="run-the-iotedge-check-command"></a>Run the iotedge 'check' command

-Sua primeira etapa ao solucionar problemas IOT Edge deve ser usar o `check` comando, que executa uma coleção de testes de configuração e conectividade para problemas comuns.
-O `check` comando está disponível na [versão 1.0.7](https://github.com/Azure/azure-iotedge/releases/tag/1.0.7) e posterior.

-Você pode executar o `check` comando da seguinte maneira ou incluir o `--help` sinalizador para ver uma lista completa de opções:
+Your first step when troubleshooting IoT Edge should be to use the `check` command, which performs a collection of configuration and connectivity tests for common issues.
+The `check` command is available in [release 1.0.7](https://github.com/Azure/azure-iotedge/releases/tag/1.0.7) and later.

+You can run the `check` command as follows, or include the `--help` flag to see a complete list of options:

 * No Linux: